dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 ### Requirements

-Please submit your solution in Canvas.
-Submission deadline: December `SPECIFY HERE`.
+Please submit your solution [in Canvas](https://canvas.chalmers.se/courses/36909/assignments/117618). **Submission deadline: December 1**.

 Submit Python files containing your solution to the programming tasks described below.
 In addition, to save time for the people who grade your submission, please submit a text file containing the outputs printed out by your Python program; read the instructions carefully so that the right outputs are included.
 (Most important outputs already designed for the code)